St. Louis Pet Rescue only adopts to the local St. Louis metro area.

-Adopting a rescue pet is a large commitment.
+Congratulations on considering to adopt a rescue pet.
+Adoption is a wonderful and kind act.
+Weighing what adoption means financially, emotionally and physically will allow for a lifetime commitment which the pet deserves.
 These pets are looking for someone to love and be their companion for the rest of their days.
-Most cases, we do not know the pet’s history, their real breed or true age.
+In most cases, we do not know the pet’s history, breed and age and are more often then not, an estimate.
 We hope you’ll join us in the adventure in rescue and consider adopting one of our pets.

 How Do I Adopt?

 Take a look at the following forms and included STLPR Adoption Agreement.